 In Prophecy Coles (ed) Sibling Relationships.
 London: Karnac

-At this time there was suddenly an interest in whether psychoanalysis (focusing so exclusively on the influence of the Oedipal parents) had left out the influence of siblings in the early development of a child, or reuced it overmuch to mere sibling rivalry.
-Being now an ‘experienced’ grandparent, I was intrigued, and in discussion with a colleague looked at an alternative myth from Ancient Greece, that developed a very different side to sibling relations concerning solidarity and colleaguely destruction of the parents.
+At this time there was suddenly an interest in whether psychoanalysis (supposedly focusing so exclusively on the influence of the Oedipal parents) had left out the influence of siblings in the early development of a child, or reduced it overmuch to mere sibling rivalry.
+Being now an ‘experienced’ grandparent, I was intrigued, and in discussion with a colleague looked at an alternative myth from Ancient Greece, which developed a very different side to sibling relations concerning solidarity and colleaguely destruction of the parents.

 2007 Intolerance and the intolerable: The case of racism.